 Additional Thoughts: It is extremely hard to see our feelings and emotions objectively, but we must, because that’s how it is supposed to be, for being the intelligent humans living in a highly complex society.
 Feelings and emotions will surge in us like a wave and overwhelm us.
 When we are left alone, uncared for, shouted at, mocked at, stepped on, ignored, it is extremely hard to not to react immediately.
 We feel completely offended and react as if we are bitten by a snake or attacked by a lion.

 But stop!
 Take pause even for 5 seconds and ask, “Who are you?
 Anger?
 Frustration?
 From what I am about to react, is it the best I could do for myself?”
 Those emotions that are overwhelming us are just reactions to what has been done to us.
 Done is done.
 If we jump on and let our emotion do whatever it pleases, we are consumed by the emotion.
 We simply became its meal.
-That’s not good because emotion is supposed to be the boss, but just basic primordial instinct, the fight or flight response, ingrained since the days of cave dwelling.
-In its pure form, usually is not good for the complex society.
+That’s not good because emotion is not supposed to be the boss, but just basic primordial instinct, the fight or flight response, ingrained since the days of cave dwelling.
+In its pure form, it is usually not good for the complex society.
 So before acting out that emotion, line them all up and see what you want to do about them objectively, and who to choose to react on.

-Our ultimate purpose or winning strategy should be recognizing, picking out, and lifting the good in the confusion, frustration, chaos.
-Anything that will negate us from choosing good and doing good are the daemons, the enemies we must fight off.
+Our ultimate purpose or winning strategy should be recognizing, picking out, and lifting the good among the confusion, frustration, and chaos.
+Anything that will negate us from choosing good and doing good are the daemons, the evils, the enemies we must fight off.
 Those that won’t help yield good, we need to simply ignore, just let it pass and dissipate on its own.
-And trust me, it will.
+And trust me, it will dissipate.

 Additional Thoughts: Yes!
 This is our secret weapon that all saints, the awakened ones had and utilized it to its fullest capacity.
 It is the conscious self in us that can be rational, reasoning, intelligent, and logical.
 It is the only weapon that can help us detach, and keep those powerful emotions like emptiness, loneliness, sadness, shame, guilt, fear, weakness, under control.
 You see, these emotions are simply not ours, but we feel, treat, and act like as if it is ours.
 That is the emotion’s trick.
 It will attach to us like a leech, and suck life out of us.
 It is our conscious self that needs to pick out the leeches and keep their numbers under control at all times.